Solar Financing

 The homeowner is vulnerable to a renegotiated agreement or loss of maintenance if the TPO goes out of business.

-The best way to fund your solar array depends on your capabilities and what you want to do.
+The best way to fund your solar array depends on your financial situation and what you want to achieve.
 The main options are financing it or paying for it upfront.
 Each has positives and negatives.

-If you don’t have cash on hand and have a lower credit score you may still qualify for a solar loan, often at a higher interest rate or for solar lease and PPAs.
+If you don’t have cash on hand and have a lower credit score, you may still qualify for a solar loan, often at a higher interest rate, or for solar leases and PPAs.
 These give you the benefits of solar and some of the incentives that the financier uses to bring you solar at a lower cost.
-Depending on your location and your financing agreement you may have access to additional benefits like net-metering.
-With a lot of solar financing agreements you can get one additional benefit buying them outright doesn’t often come with—a maintenance program.
+Depending on your location and financing agreement, you may have access to additional benefits like net metering.
+With home solar finance agreements you can get one additional benefit buying them outright doesn’t often come with—a maintenance program.

 Frequently Asked Questions